esimov/gospline/README.md

 ```
 ...where the 2nd paramether means the degree of curvature.

-Here is an example to render the spline as svg in the web browser.
+Below is an example to render the spline as svg in the web browser.

 ```go
 svg := &spline.SVG{